wacncontent/CustomizeTool/output/articles/automation/automation-dsc-overview.md

 Azure Automation DSC allows you to [author and manage PowerShell Desired State Configurations](https://technet.microsoft.com/zh-cn/library/dn249918.aspx), import [DSC Resources](https://technet.microsoft.com/zh-cn/library/dn282125.aspx), and generate DSC Node Configurations (MOF documents), all in the cloud.
 These DSC items will be placed on the Azure Automation [DSC pull server](https://technet.microsoft.com/zh-cn/library/dn249913.aspx) so that target nodes (such as physical and virtual machines) in the cloud or on-premises can pick them up, automatically conform to the desired state they specify, and report back on their compliance with the desired state to Azure Automation.

+Prefer watching to reading?
+Have a look at the below video from May 2015, when Azure Automation DSC was first announced. **Note:** While the concepts and lifecycle discussed in this video are correct, Azure Automation DSC has progressed a lot since this video was recorded.
+It is now in public preview, has a more extensive UI in the Azure Management Portal, and supports additional capabilities.

+> [AZURE.VIDEO microsoft-ignite-2015-heterogeneous-configuration-management-using-microsoft-azure-automation]

 ## Azure Automation DSC Terms ##
 ### Configuration ###
 PowerShell DSC introduced a new concept called configurations.
 Configurations allow you to define, via PowerShell syntax, the desired state of your environment.
 To use DSC to configure your environment, first define a Windows PowerShell script block using the configuration keyword, then follow it with an identifier, then with braces ({}) to delimit the block.

 ![alt text](./media/automation-dsc-overview/AADSC_1.png)

 Inside the configuration block you can define node configuration blocks that specify the desired configuration for a set of nodes (computers) in your environment that should be configured exactly the same.
-In this way, a node configuration represents a “role” for one or more nodes to assume.
+In this way, a node configuration represents a "role" for one or more nodes to assume.
 A node configuration block starts with the node keyword.
 Follow this keyword with the name of the role, which can be a variable or expression.
 After the role name, use braces {} to delimit the node configuration block.

 ![alt text](./media/automation-dsc-overview/AADSC_2.png)